-The conference is inspired by Bridget Cooks’ groundbreaking monograph “Exhibiting Blackness: African Americans and the American Art Museum” which was the first critical exploration of exhibitions in major American Art Museums focused on African American artists.
-In her study, Cooks identified two methodological paradigms: the “anthropological,” which emphasized Black racial difference and white normalcy, and “the corrective approach” which aimed at redefining and expanding American Art.
-Including luminary curators, scholars, and artists, Reshaping the field aims to expand the field of exhibition histories through a study of selected pioneering exhibitions that have shaped the domain of Black art today.
+Reshaping the Field is inspired by and honors art historian and curator Bridget Cooks’s groundbreaking monograph Exhibiting Blackness: African Americans and the American Art Museum, which was the first critical exploration of exhibitions in major American art museums that focus on African American artists.
+Cooks identifies in her study two methodological paradigms: the “anthropological,” emphasizing Black racial difference and white normalcy, and “the corrective approach,” aimed at redefining and expanding American art.
+Reshaping the Field: Arts of the African Diasporas on Display aims to expand the field of exhibition histories through a selection of pioneering exhibitions that have shaped the domain of Black art today.

 Reshaping the field: Arts of the African Diasporas on Display is organized by Nana Adusei-Poku, Associate Professor and Luma Scholar at the Center for Curatorial Studies, Bard College.